 For better or worse, most people are motivated by money.
-If people had to pay a deposit on all plastic single-use products, suddenly the recycle rate would jump substantially.
-People would think twice before they threw a container in the trash or out the window of their car because they would be literally throwing money away.
+If people had to pay a deposit on all plastic single-use products, suddenly the recycling rate would jump substantially.
+People would think twice before they threw a container in the trash or out the window of their car because they would be throwing money away.

 Even then, some people would take the easy road.
 And when they do, the homeless would be able to collect the discarded items in order to improve their lives.

 State governments could also control the percentage of single-use containers recycled by the amount of the deposit.
 The percent of single-use products recycled would be directly proportional to the amount of the deposit paid at the time of purchase.